• Skip to primary navigation

 ingredients for taro smoothie

-Cook the pearls according to packaging:
+Cook the pearls in hot water according to packaging:

 cooked tapioca pearls